-The School District of West De Pere shall strive to remove any vestige of discrimination in: admission to any school, class, program, or activity; standards and rules of behavior, including student harassment; disciplinary actions, including suspensions and expulsions; acceptance and administration of gifts, bequeets, scholarships and other aids, benefits, or services to pupils from private agencies, organizations, or persons; selection of instructional and library media materials; methods, practices, and materials used for testing, evaluating, and counseling pupils; facilities; opportunity for participation in athletic programs or activities; and school sponsored food service programs.
+The School District of West De Pere shall strive to remove any vestige of discrimination in: admission to any school, class, program, or activity; standards and rules of behavior, including student harassment; disciplinary actions, including suspensions and expulsions; acceptance and administration of gifts, bequests, scholarships and other aids, benefits, or services to pupils from private agencies, organizations, or persons; selection of instructional and library media materials; methods, practices, and materials used for testing, evaluating, and counseling pupils; facilities; opportunity for participation in athletic programs or activities; and school sponsored food service programs.

 Individuals who upon investigation are determined to have engaged in discriminatory behavior shall be subjected to disciplinary action.
 In the case of students, discipline may include, but is not limited to reprimand, suspension or expulsion.
 In the case of others engaged in such conduct while participating in district programs and activities, discipline may include removal and prohibition from participation in such activities or programs.
+HARASSMENT calling, making national origin, severe (can be one threats, spreading ancestry, creed, incident of a more rumors, telling jokes, pregnancy, marital serious nature) making fun of or parental status, or someone, gestures, sexual orientation pervasive (occurs physical intimidation, or physical, mental, frequently, is part of hitting, touching, emotional or a pattern of pranks or hazing, learning disability behaviors, vandalism or permeates the destruction of property atmosphere) that it has a strong negative effect.

-Harassment is considered a form of discrimination.
+Harassment is considered a form of discrimination